Worlds Apart

 Miriam Hyde's style is lyrical and post-romantic.
 Her considerable output represents many genres and she is very well known for her piano music, particularly the numerous pieces written for students.

-Worlds Apart can be purchased online through Buywell Just Classical or the Australian Music Centre who both offer secure online ordering.
+Worlds Apart is available as as CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.

 Product details